dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Balance of All Things

-Unique legendary that has a relevant impact on your rotation.

-The resulting playstyle consists of casting fillers for about 15 seconds and then casting 3 Starsurges ad infinitum for single target.
+Unique legendary that has a relevant impact on your rotation but heavily simplifies it.
+The resulting playstyle consists of casting fillers for about 15 seconds and then casting 3 Starsurges ad infinitum for single target with no impact in AoE.

-Devalues Haste as the only relevant parts of your damage are now the first few seconds of an Eclipse.
-The rest of the time is spent building Astral Power for the next Eclipse which soft caps the amount of value haste can get once you can build up enough Astral Power for 3 Starsurges.
+Creates haste breakpoints in single target due to being able to fit in more starsurges in the one second buff windows and caps how much astral power generation is worth between the crit windows as getting any more than going to 90+ astral power again have heavily reduced value.

+Very, very heavily reduces the value of crit making it by far our worst stat with this legendary.

+Due to various changes this is now the best legi in all situations.

 Has anti-synergy with our cooldowns which always feels bad.